 Dr. Cadore served as a law enforcement officer before retiring in 2019 and now sits on the Rockledge City Council.
 Committed to uplifting Brevard County, he engages in mentoring, community service, and leadership workshops.
 His accolades include the 2025 Distinguished Service Award from the Cocoa Beach Regional Chamber of Commerce and the 2024 Presidential Lifetime Achievement Award from President Joseph R. Biden, Jr., 2022 Eastern Kentucky University Distinguished alumni, 2021 Eastern Florida State College Distinguished Alumni, and the 2017 Florida Institute of Technology Dr. Harvey L. Rile Bridge Builder award, among others.

-A few boards he is honored to serve on: Faith Temple Christian Center - Deacon, Phi Beta Sigma Fraternity - Life & Charter member, Launch Credit Union - Associate Board member, Early Learning Coalition - Board member, Aging Matters in Brevard - Board member.
+A few boards he is honored to serve on: Junior Achievement Space Coast, Faith Temple Christian Center - Deacon, Train to Succeed, Phi Beta Sigma Fraternity - Life & Charter member, Launch Credit Union - Associate Board member, Early Learning Coalition - Board member, Aging Matters in Brevard - Board member.

 Hurlie Brown is a graduate of the University of Miami with a degree in Business Administration, and also attended Merritt Island High School.
+He played professionally for the Washington Redskins and San Francisco 49ers before transitioning to the CFL.
 Brown has a tremendous amount of experience leading the youth in his high school and college coaching careers.
 As the current Head Football coach at Holy Trinity Episcopal Academy, Brown comes with over 25 years of coaching experience on the gridiron.
 His tremendous experiences have helped him be recognized as Brevard County Coach of the Year in 2022, Cape Coast Conference Coach of the Year in 2021, Dairy Farmers Class 5A Coach of the Year in 2021, and Brevard Sports Network Coach of the Year in 2021.

 As a college coach and player, Brown coached in the National Championship (1992 Miami vs Alabama) and won two National Championships as a player (1989 & 1991 - U. of Miami).
 He has coaching stops at Lafayette Louisiana (2006-2010), Florida International University (1999-2006), and back at his alma mater the University of Miami (2010- 2015).